Kloudless/kloudless-java/README.md

 ### Pass-through API

-You can use the Pass-through API to make HTTP requests directly to the upstream service for any endpoints unsupported by the Kloudless API.
-Please note that a raw HttpResponse object is returned by the SDK.
+It is possible use the Pass-through API to make HTTP requests directly to the upstream service for any endpoints unsupported by the Kloudless API.
+Please note that a raw HttpResponse object will be returned by the SDK.

 ```java
 HttpResponse driveInfo = account.raw("GET", "/drive/v2/about", null, null);